Motorized wheelchair: Controller

 Controllers are most commonly an arm-rest mounted joystick which may have additional controls to allow the user to tailor sensitivity or access multiple control modes.
 The controller may be swing-away to aid in side-transfers.
 For users who are unable to use a hand controller various alternatives are available such as sip-and-puff controllers, worked by blowing into a sensor.
 In some cases the controller may be mounted for use by an aide walking behind the chair rather than by the user.
-Capabilities include turning one drivewheel forward while the other goes backward, thus turning the wheelchair within its own length (differential steering).
+Capabilities include turning one drive wheel forward while the other goes backward, thus turning the wheelchair within its own length (differential steering).

 Mind-controlled wheelchairs, actually working by the detection of brainwaves or nerve signals via sensors on the scalp or elsewhere, has been demonstrated in the laboratory environment.

 Seat

 The seating on a powerchair can vary in design.
 Starting with a basic sling seat and backrest made of vinyl or nylon, some chairs have an optional padding, some have more comfortable cushion and backrest options which may include a head rest.
 There are companies which can fit their own backrests and seat cushions for people with increased need for stability in the trunk, or at increased risk of pressure sores from sitting out.
 Finally, specialist seating solutions are available for users who need individually tailored support.
 Leg rests may be integrated into the seating design and may have powered adjustment for those users who need to vary their leg position.
 Powerchairs may also have a tilt-in-space, or reclining facility for users who are unable to maintain an upright seating position indefinitely.
 This function can also help with comfort by shifting pressure to different areas for a while, or with positioning in a wheelchair when a user needs to be hoisted in.

 Certain high-end powerchairs feature a 'standing' capability in which either the entire seat elevates to bring the user to standing height or the seat-base, seat-back and leg rests move in conjunction to bring the user into an upright position.
 The powerchair may or may not be able to move while in the elevated position.